top of page

 Search

-We are preparing for an election here in Ireland—we’ll be voting for our 10th president this day next week—and the pre-election polls, now synonymous with major elections, are landing fast and frequently.
-Thankfully, the Irish presidential election is not quite the ordeal that the US one is, and the polling is not quite as frantic.
+We are preparing for an election here in Ireland—we’ll be voting for our 10th president this day next week.
+The pre-election polls are landing fast and frequently.
+Thankfully, the Irish presidential election is not quite the ordeal that the US one is, and the polling is not as frantic.

-My decade in Canada coincided with several US election cycles, and like many Canadians, I spent far too long focusing on what was likely to happen south of our border.
-I was one of many people who tuned in to Nate Silver, his 538 website, and the accompanying podcast for information.
-Preaching to the statistically minded, Nate and colleagues frequently discussed how reliable each new regional poll was and how it accounted for the ‘priors’…
+My decade in Canada coincided with several US election cycles.
+Like many Canadians, I spent far too long focusing on what was likely to happen south of our border.
+I was one of many who tuned in to Nate Silver, his 538 website, and the accompanying podcast for information.
+Nate and his colleagues frequently discussed how reliable each new regional poll was and how it accounted for the ‘priors.’

 Learning more about election polling taught me that Nate was actually speaking to me on a number of different levels (scary, I know!).